brain-bican/taxonomy-development-tools/docs/UserInterface.md

 ### Editing Existing Data

-Users can initiate the editing of records by clicking on the pen icon located at the start of each row.
+Users can edit records by clicking on the pen icon located at the start of each row.
 This action directs the user to a data submission form that supports autofill, allowing for efficient data entry.
 After validating the entered data, users can finalize their edits by clicking the Submit button.

 &nbsp;
 &nbsp;